 Adjustment sleep disorder refers to insomnia caused by a change in life, such as stress or environmental change.
 It is distinct from jet lag and shift-work sleep disorder in that there is no forced change in sleep times.
 The body has trouble changing to the new situation, physically or psychologically.
 This is often a transient insomnia if the stress disappears or the sleeper adapts.

-Some psychologists and medical doctors have been using the phrase non-restorative sleep (abbreviated NRS), but this terminology has not been officially adopted by any formal body.
+Some psychologists and medical doctors use the phrase non-restorative sleep (abbreviated NRS), but this terminology has not been officially adopted by any formal body.
 It generally means the feeling at waking of not being refreshed.
 Plenty of people experience it, but it doesn’t necessarily mean it fits the clinical definition of a sleep disorder the way difficulty initiating and maintaining sleep (insomnia) does.

 Note that a person who experiences non-restorative sleep can sleep through the night, so it is not a type of insomnia, but the person will experience excessive daytime sleepiness, the major daytime symptom and downside of insomnia.